 Searching for mortgage advice?
 We can assist you!
 Call us at 504-866-5626.
 Ready to get started?
 Apply Online Now.

 Purchasing a home is probably the single biggest investment you will ever make.
 Before closing on the house, you will want to know that no individual or entity has a claim or lien to the property.

 A title company ensures that your new property is free of expensive encumbrances and other legal obstacles.

-You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
+Many other complex problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.